netzwerg/paleo/README.md

 ## Header Rows

-In its simplest format, the tab-delimited text representation directly contains the column meta-data in the form of two header rows.
+In its simplest format, the tab-delimited text representation directly contains column names and types in a header.
 The first row specifies the column names, the second row specifies the column types (actual data starting on third row):

 ```
 1 Name    Color